Ahmad Zahid Hamidi: Education and early career

 Before venturing into politics, Ahmad Zahid studied at University of Malaya for his bachelor's degree where he graduated in 1976.
 He also holds a Certificate in Banking from Bank Negara Malaysia before being a banker for OCBC.
 He then became one of the directors of Bank Simpanan Nasional (1995–1998) and Permodalan Nasional Berhad (PNB).
-During his corporate career, he was a Marketing Executive for Amanah Saham Nasional Berhad (ASNB), Executive Director for Scandinavian Motors Sdn Bhd, Chief Executive Officer of Kretam Holdings Berhad, Chairman of Tekala Corporation Berhad, Seng Hup Berhad and Ramatex Berhad.
-In 1999 he became the Chairman of Syarikat Perumahan Negara Berhad (SPNB).
+During his corporate career, he was a marketing executive for Amanah Saham Nasional Berhad (ASNB), Executive Director for Scandinavian Motors Sdn Bhd, chief executive officer of Kretam Holdings Berhad, chairman of Tekala Corporation Berhad, Seng Hup Berhad and Ramatex Berhad.
+In 1999 he became the chairman of Syarikat Perumahan Negara Berhad (SPNB).

-In 2008, he received his PhD in Communication at Universiti Putra Malaysia after he spent seven years to complete his thesis.
+In 2008, he received his PhD in Communication at University of Putra Malaysia after he spent seven years to complete his thesis.

 Political career

-Political secretary and UMNO Youth Chief
+Political secretary and UMNO youth chief

-In 1986, Zahid was appointed political secretary to Najib Razak during the latter's term as Youth Minister (1986–1990) and then Minister of Defence (1990–1995).
+In 1986, Zahid was appointed political secretary to Najib Razak during the latter's term as youth minister (1986–1990) and then minister of defence (1990–1995).

-He was elected UMNO Youth Chief in 1996.
-He was once the chief of UMNO youth Bagan Datoh branch, the Vice Chief for the state of Perak UMNO youth, Head of the UMNO Communication for UMNO youth.
+He was elected as UMNO Youth Chief in 1996.
+He was once the Chief of UMNO youth Bagan Datoh branch, the Vice Chief for the state of Perak UMNO Youth, and Head of the UMNO Communication for UMNO Youth.

 Election to Parliament and UMNO Supreme Council

-In 1995, Ahmad Zahid Hamidi became a member of parliament after winning the Bagan Datoh parliamentary seat in Perak in the general elections.
+In the 1995 general election, Ahmad Zahid Hamidi became a Member of Parliament after winning the Bagan Datok parliamentary seat in Perak.

-In 1999, Zahid was re-elected Member of Parliament for Bagan Datoh in Perak in the general elections.
+In the 1999 general election, Zahid was re-elected as Member of Parliament for Bagan Datok.
 He was elected to the UMNO Supreme Council in the following year.

 Ministerial career

-After he won the seat for a third time in the 2004 general elections, Zahid was appointed Deputy Tourism Minister by former Prime Minister Abdullah Ahmad Badawi.
+After he won the seat for a third consecutive time in the 2004 general elections, Zahid was appointed as Deputy Tourism Minister by Prime Minister Abdullah Ahmad Badawi.
 While being a Deputy Minister, he pursued a Doctor of Philosophy degree from UPM, thesis entitled Barisan Nasional Manifesto As Agenda for Malay Language Newspaper During the General Election Campaign.

-In the political tsunami of 2008, Zahid again retained his Bagan Datoh parliamentary seat at a time when many BN party heavyweights were trounced.
-He was then appointed a full Minister in the Prime Minister's Department.
+In the political tsunami of 2008, Zahid again retained his Bagan Datok parliamentary seat at a time when many BN party heavyweights were trounced.
+He was then appointed as Minister in the Prime Minister's Department.
 In the April 2009 cabinet reshuffle, Zahid was appointed Minister of Defence by Prime Minister Najib Razak.

-He was able to retain his parliamentary seat of Bagan Datoh in the 2013 election, although with a decreased majority.
-He was appointed as Minister of Home Affairs in 2013, replacing Hishamuddin Hussein, who took Zahid's previous position at the Ministry of Defence.
+He was able to retain his parliamentary seat of Bagan Datok in the 2013 election, although with a decreased majority.
+He was appointed Minister of Home Affairs in 2013, replacing Hishammuddin Hussein, who took Zahid's previous position at the Ministry of Defence.

 In July 2015, he was appointed the country's 11th Deputy Prime Minister in a cabinet reshuffle.